tlshaheen/api_docs/doc/people_api.md

 * email - the person's email address
 * phone - the person's home phone number
 * mobile - the person's cell phone number
+* birthdate - the person's birthdate
+* note - a note to attach to the person's profile

 ### Example